Andre Dawson: Hall of Fame

+Cap logo

+Dawson's Hall of Fame plaque originally depicted him with a Montreal Expos cap.

-Dawson was the second player in the Hall of Fame whose plaque depicts him with an Expos logo, after Gary Carter.
+Dawson was the second player in the Hall of Fame whose plaque depicted him with an Expos logo, after Gary Carter.
 Though Dawson had played most of his 21-year career with Montreal, he publicly expressed his disappointment with the decision, saying it was "a little gut-wrenching" to find out he would not go in as a Chicago Cub.
+He also stated the following: "I respect the Hall of Fame’s decision to put an Expos logo on my cap, and I understand their responsibility to make sure the logo represents the greatest impact in my career."
 Dawson's reluctance to be enshrined as an Expo stemmed, in part, from the breakdown of his relationship with the team during MLB's collusion scandal of 1986–87, when he claimed the team not only "threw him out" of Montreal but tried to prevent other teams from signing him as a free agent.
-In late 2023, Dawson sent a letter to the Hall of Fame again requesting that the cap on his plaque be changed to a Cubs hat, but the plaque has not changed.
+In late 2023, Dawson sent a letter to the Hall of Fame again requesting that the cap on his plaque be changed to a Cubs hat.
+In 2026, the Hall of Fame agreed to recast his plaque with no team logo.

 While Dawson played only six years with the Cubs, five of his eight All-Star appearances were as a Cub, and his only MVP award came in his first year with the team in 1987.
 The Hall noted that "Dawson had 1,575 of his 2,774 hits as an Expo, won six of his eight Gold Glove awards in Montreal and led the Expos to their only postseason series win," the 1981 NLDS win that was also the only postseason win in Dawson's career.